OmarShamkh/quran-search-app/README.md

 - Enter a search term or concept in the provided input field.
 - View the search results displayed on the page.

-## Improvements

-- Ensure mobile responsiveness for a better user experience.
-- Enhance error handling for clearer feedback.
-- Optimize images and styles for faster loading times.
-- Improve pagination design for usability on smaller screens.

 ## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+Contributions are welcome! improving UI/UX, Feel free to fork the repository and submit pull requests.

 ## License